Character Name: Pariah.

 All that time he’d shut himself away he had obsessed over getting her back, and now he believed he had a way of making it happen.
 Driven mad with grief, he turned to dark magic and initiated a ritual for returning the dead to life.
 Unfortunately something went wrong, and though Enya did indeed return she was nothing more than a grey skinned, blank eyed vegetable, devoid of her soul and any thought or feeling.
 Her voice was as monotonous as a robot, her free will gone.

-Caught in the backlash of out of control black magic, Magnus also suffered changes.
+Caught in the backlash of out of control black magic, Pariah also suffered changes.
 His, however, were far more demonic.
 Red eyed, his fingers bent like claws, teeth razor sharp like a shark and large bat-like wings protruding from his back, he was now a monster with an insatiable appetite for blood and souls.
 He committed his first murder that night – striking down a hiker walking past his home.

-Now, in the present day, Magnus has learned to shift between his human and demon forms, though he is unable to hide the red of his eyes.
+Now, in the present day, Pariah has learned to shift between his human and demon forms, though he is unable to hide the red of his eyes.
 Enya is his pretty little puppet, working as a maid and welcoming weary travellers to the mansion with the promise of a free room for the night.
 By morning, a storm has always come around, forcing them to stay another night.
 And by the second morning they have forgotten they were even going anywhere.

-It varies how long Magnus will toy with them, but eventually he claims their souls for himself, turning them into permanent residents of his home.
+It varies how long Pariah will toy with them, but eventually he claims their souls for himself, turning them into permanent residents of his home.
 He has lost all contact with his family and former friends and in private he is viciously cruel to Enya, both physically and emotionally, because he dearly misses the girl she once was and loathes the creature she has become.

 She never screams or cries (she is incapable of that) and the residents never question it when a new bruise or wound appears on her ghastly flesh.
 Because, despite no longer having a soul, they are different in that they can still feel pain.